cloudfoundry/uaa/docs/UAA-Client-Authentication.md

           ]
         }
 ```
-The example config above with jwks_uri enables continues trust to a running uaa.
+The example config above with jwks_uri enables continuous trust to a running uaa.

 ### Developer implementation
 As deverloper you should use the [UAA documention](https://docs.cloudfoundry.org/api/uaa/version/76.23.0/index.html#token).
 There is a description